Our School Curriculum

 We have excellent working relationships with the parents of our pupils and value working in partnership throughout the Foundation Year.

-We are proud to hold the NAACE ICT Mark.
+We are proud holders of the NAACE ICT Mark since 2013.

 Personal, social and health education (PSHE) deals with many real life issues young people face as they grow up.
 It gives them the knowledge and skills needed to lead healthy and responsible lives as confident individuals and members of society.

 Promoting positive behaviour